Gianlu03/Code4LL-Automation-Project/README.md

 More details and pictures about the project are available at group_documents/final_relation.pdf (documentation in Italian)

+Contact me if interested in the Unity project

 (http://www.xion-srl.it/) - Xion Technology
 (https://www.istitutogobetti.edu.it/) - I.S.S "Piero Gobetti"